-Just because you see a rabbit in the wild doesn’t mean it’s a “wild” rabbit.
+Just because you see a rabbit in the wild doesn’t mean they’re a “wild” rabbit.
 Free-living populations of domestic rabbits exist in urban areas — these rabbits are often abandoned pets or their offspring.
-They are legally designated “feral rabbits” under the BC Wildlife Act, but the BC SPCA still considers them as domesticated animals.
 The BC SPCA is opposed to the abandonment of pet rabbits and it is also illegal under the BC Prevention of Cruelty to Animals Act.

 How can I tell them apart?

 Eastern cottontails are a wild species, with brown bodies and short, fluffy white tails.
 Cottontail rabbits are small (~1 kg) animals, with small ears and lean legs and bodies.